iobio/minion/_posts/2016-03-28-multi-gene.md

 <ul>
   <li>Clicking on a gene badge will take you to that gene,</li>
   <li>If any interesting variants are present in the gene, the glyphs indicate what.
-In the RAI1 gene, they indicate there is a least one variant (each glyph can be referring to a different variant) in the gene that is:
+In the RAI1 gene, they indicate there is a least one variant (each glyph can be referring to a different variant) in the gene that is:</li>
     <ul>
       <li>a high impact variant, as predicted by VEP (<img src="/public/images/blog/multiple-genes/high-impact.png" style="width:2%; margin:-2px 0px;">),</li>
       <li>a pathogenic variant in ClinVar (<img src="/public/images/blog/multiple-genes/clinvar.png" style="width:2%; margin:0px 0px;">),</li>